osisoft/OCS-Docs/Documentation/SequentialDataStore/SDS_Streams.md

 # Streams

-Streams are collections of sequentially occurring values indexed by a single property, typically time series data.
-You define streams to organize incoming data from another system into OCS.
-To define a stream, you must first define a type, which defines the structure of the data you want to stream into a selected namespace.
+SdsStreams are collections of sequentially occurring values indexed by a single property, typically time series data.
+You define SdsStreams to organize incoming data from another system into the OCS.
+To define an SdsStream, you must first define an SdsType, which defines the structure of the data you want to stream into a selected namespace.

 SDS stores collections of events and provides convenient ways to find and associate events.
-Events of consistent structure are stored in streams, called SdsStreams.
-SdsStreams are referenced by their identifier or Id field.
-SdsStream identifiers must be unique within a Namespace.
+Events of consistent structure are stored in SdsStreams.
+SdsStreams are referenced by their identifier or `Id` field.
+SdsStream identifiers must be unique within a namespace.

-An SdsStream must include a TypeId that references the identifier of an existing SdsType.
-SdsStream management using the .NET SDS Client Libraries is performed through ISdsMetadataService.
-Create the ISdsMetadataService, using one of the ``SdsService.GetMetadataService()`` factory methods.
+An SdsStream must include a `TypeId` that references the identifier of an existing SdsType.
+SdsStream management using the .NET SDS client libraries is performed through `ISdsMetadataService`.
+Create the `ISdsMetadataService`, using one of the ``SdsService.GetMetadataService()`` factory methods.

 The following table shows the required and optional SdsStream fields.
 Fields not listed are reserved for internal SDS use.